-The prototype XOJ-1 (A8359) seen at NAS Anacostia.
+The prototype XOJ-1 (A8359) is seen at NAS Anacostia.
 Note the machine gun mounted in the upper wing.
-The hangars of the Air Corp’s Bolling Field are in the background.
-It was not unusual at the time for the Army and Navy to have a patch of ground they practically shared but were in fact distinctive and separate airfields.
-Those days are over; today the 100 year old facilities are known as Joint Base Anacostia-Bolling
+The hangars of the Air Corps’ Bolling Field are in the background.
+It was not unusual at the time for the Army and Navy to share runways but to have distinctive and separate portions of the airfield.
+Those days are over; today, the 100-year-old facilities are known as Joint Base Anacostia-Bolling.

 Two views of an immaculate OJ-2 (A9196) at Boeing Field.
 Aircraft was assigned to Naval Air Reserve Base Seattle just a few miles up the road.